csloz/trimui_brick_dev/README.md

 Assuming you have a mac
 Install brew from brew.sh if you no haz

-https://brew.sh and follow instructions, then
+https://brew.sh and follow instructions, then install adb if you don't already have it.

 ```bash
 #Install adb